-When restricting to an AEC with interpolation we recover a proof, in $ZFC$, of Shelah's eventual categoricity conjecture, proving that in fact eventual categoricity for an AEC categorical in a high enough cardinal is equivalent to having eventually interpolation.
-Moreover, the threshold cardinal $\mu$ is the maximum of the Hanf numbers for categoricity and non-categoricity, which is in fact the least possible $\mu$ for which the conjecture is true.
-We avoid $GCH$, which is spared through a forcing argument that adapts well in this particular proof, circumventing thus the fact that categoricity is not absolute.
-Our main theorem shows that a classification theory for infinite quantifier theories is indeed possible, at least when the category of models has directed colimits, amalgamation and satisfies the interpolation condition.
-Thus our results open up an entire new path so far unexplored in the model theory of non-elementary classes.
+Our main theorem shows that a classification theory for infinite quantifier theories is indeed possible, at least when the category of models has directed colimits.
+Thus, our results open up an entire new path so far unexplored in the model theory of non-elementary classes.